espresso/espresso/README.md

 With Espresso built-in rewriter you can redirect any requests to new URL.

-However, beside trivial redirects, rewriter can also pass the control to an arbitrary controller#action or simply halt the request and send the response.
+Beside trivial redirects rewriter can also pass the control to an arbitrary controller#action or simply halt the request and send the response.

 Views Compiler
 ---